-Single sign-on (SSO) is a means of allowing your users to authenticate against a single identity provider to access your corporation.
+Single sign-on (SSO) is a means of allowing your users to authenticate against a single identity provider to access your corp.
 We support both SAML 2.0 and Google Apps SSO (OAuth 2.0).

 How do I enable Single Sign-On?